‘Where are they? Gone?’

 15 First Folios still call London their home, including five at the British Library.
 The one housed at The Guildhall is closest to its ‘birthplace’ at Jaggard’s print house.
 The Munro First Folio on permanent display at Shakespeare’s Globe and the Sam Wanamaker Playhouse on Bankside, the reconstructed theatres for which the plays were written.

 There are three First Folios in Stratford-upon-Avon, Shakespeare’s place of birth (and death) and home to the Royal Shakespeare Company.
 Oxford and Cambridge universities each have four in their libraries.
-At least four aristocratic families still have First Folios in their private libraries, including the Queen.
+At least four aristocratic families still have First Folios in their private libraries, including the King.

 Dr. Mitsuo Kodama, the late President of Meisei University, Japan, acquired 12 First Folios between 1975 and 1993, mostly through the book-dealer Mitsuo Nitta of the Yushodo Company.
 Meisei University still have 10 First Folios.
 There are three other copies in Japan and three scattered across the southern hemisphere.
 Several cities in Europe house First Folios, but only one, Padua, is also the setting of a First Folio play (The Taming of the Shrew).
 Copies in New Zealand and South Africa are witness to British colonial rule.